 Step 5: Async Monitoring & WAL Guardrails

 Deploy asynchronous monitoring that queries pg_replication_slots and pg_stat_replication at 15–30 second intervals.
-Track the delta between restart_lsn and confirmed_flush_lsn to calculate consumer lag in bytes or WAL segments.
+Track the delta between pg_current_wal_lsn() and restart_lsn to calculate consumer lag.

 SELECT